S-Corp vs LLC: Which Is Better For My New York Business?

 • Flexibility.
 You can have as many owners as you want in an LLC.
 Plus it is much easier to modify an LLC if the company grows or otherwise changes.

-• Tax drawbacks.
-Members of an LLC must pay all applicable self-employment taxes.
+• Tax drawbacks: Members of an LLC are subject to self-employment taxes.

-• Tax benefits.
+• Tax Savings.
 Certain profits in excess of deductions can be distributed to owners as dividends.
 Dividends may be subject to a lower tax rate than income.

 • Raising capital.
 Since corporations can issue stock, it’s much easier to draw investors and raise capital.